The Computing Institute currently has 13 research laboratories.

-LMCAD is a multidisciplinary laboratory that supports faculty members, students and industry participants from a variety of areas, including civil and mechanical engineering, applied mathematics and others.
-High performance computing, efficient encryption, cloud computing, virtualization, computational thinking, Internet of Things, energy efficient computing are some of the topics investigated in the laboratory .
+O Discovery is a multidisciplinary laboratory, which supports faculty members, students and industry participants from various fields, including civil and mechanical engineering, applied mathematics and others.
+High performance computing, efficient cryptography, cloud computing, virtualization, computational thinking, Internet of Things, energy efficient computing are some of the topics investigated in the lab.

 Laboratory of Image Data Science (LIDS)

 LIDS conducts interdisciplinary research involving the processing, analysis and visualization of multidimensional image data from all areas of Science and Engineering, such as Biology, Medicine, Geology and Agriculture.
 Research in image processing, visual analysis, machine learning and pattern recognition includes the specialist as an important part of the machine learning cycle.
 This strategy aims at the design of explanatory systems for decision making and decision support (for example, biomedical diagnostic systems), where the machine can clarify its advantages and limitations, and specialists in the areas involved can understand, predict and trust actions of the machine.

 Laboratory for Software Engineering and Reliability (LASER)

 LASER conducts both theoretical and applied research and is interested in topics with high impact in the research communities in Software and Systems Engineering, as well as in their application and transfer to Industry.
 The areas of interest are: software architecture and microservices, continuous software engineering (Agile, DevOps and Lean), Experimental Software engineering, model-oriented engineering (MDA / MDE), software testing (performance, robustness and security), performance and reliability assessment and fault tolerant / resilient systems.

 Human-Digital Artifact Interaction Laboratory